CheyneyComputerScience/CREMA-D/README.md

 ## CREMA-D (Crowd-sourced Emotional Multimodal Actors Dataset)

+***Notice:*** GitHub has changed their billing and this repository is over it's download quota.
+We are in the process of getting additional download options.
+Please be patient while we resolve this.

 #### Summary

 CREMA-D is a data set of 7,442 original clips from 91 actors.
 These clips were from 48 male and 43 female actors between the ages of 20 and 74 coming from a variety of races and ethnicities (African America, Asian, Caucasian, Hispanic, and Unspecified).